AdvaCare is a GMP manufacturer of Vitamin C pediatric tablets.

 Vitamin C helps to reduce stress because it is a nutrient that is sensitive to stress.
 It also helps to prevent the common cold and flu from developing into more serious ailments such as pneumonia and lung infection.
 Vitamin C offers various cardiovascular benefits such as the correlation with a lower chance of stroke.
 It also helps to decrease bad cholesterol.

 Vitamin C helps with treating vasodilation by improving blood vessel dilation.
 It also helps with age-related conditions, such as macular degeneration, inflammation, and the risk of cancer and other cardiovascular diseases.
 Increasing Vitamin C specifically increases blood supply to ocular areas of the body, helping to improve vision.
 Vitamin C is an antioxidant that protects from damage caused by free radicals, toxic chemicals, and pollutants.
-Vitamin C can enhance the absorption of iron when consumed together
+A Vitamin C pediatric dose can enhance the absorption of iron when consumed together.

 Vitamin C also helps to treat lead toxicity, a problem found mainly in children that can lead to abnormal growth, behavior problems, learning disabilities, kidney damage, and high blood pressure.
 Vitamin C can also help in producing the neurotransmitter known as norepinephrine, which can improve a persons mood.
 It also facilitates wound repair and the stimulation of white blood vessels.

-Though Vitamin C overdose is of little concern, it is important not to exceed the recommended daily upper limit of 2,000 milligrams a day.
+Though an overdose of Vitamin C pediatric is of little concern, it is important not to exceed the recommended daily upper limit of 2,000 milligrams a day.
 Side effects of vitamin C overdose may include an upset stomach and diarrhea.